 In December 2013, we purchased a BioMark HD DNA detection system and related instruments from Fluidigm Corporation for a purchase price of \$221,000.
 In March 2014, we entered into a supply agreement with Fluidigm under which Fluidigm supplies us with its microfluidic test platform for use in manufacturing our Acuitas MDRO Gene Test.
 In 2015, we entered into a collaboration agreement with Fluidigm that also extended the term of the supply agreement until March 2018.
 Evan Jones, our Chief Executive Officer and Chairman of the Board, is a director of Fluidigm.
 The Company paid \$183,713 related to these agreements in the year ended December 31, 2016.
 The Company paid \$295,442 related to these agreements in the year ended December 31, 2015.
-Under the agreements with Fluidigm, the Company had purchases of \$370,539 related to these agreements in the year ended December 31, 2015.
+Under the agreements with Fluidigm, the Company had purchases of \$91,399 in the year ended December 31, 2016.
+The Company had purchases of \$370,539 related to these agreements in the year ended December 31, 2015.
 In addition, we have several capital lease arrangements for laboratory equipment manufactured by Fluidigm.
 Under the capital lease arrangements, we paid Fluidigm \$119,919 and \$175,475 related to leased equipment in 2015 and 2016, respectively.
 We believe that our transactions with Fluidigm were on commercially reasonable terms no less favorable to us than could have been obtained from unaffiliated third parties.
 The terms of our transactions with Fluidigm have been ratified and approved by the Board, without the participation of Mr. Jones.
-We intend that any future transactions with Fluidigm will be approved by the Board without the participation of Mr. Jones has no direct or indirect financial or pecuniary interest in these ordinary course business transactions between OpGen and Fluidigm.
+Mr. Jones has no direct or indirect financial or pecuniary interest in these ordinary course business transactions between OpGen and Fluidigm.